This post may contain affiliate links.

-Dry season is probably the easiest season to drive because there are a lot fewer natural disasters.
+The dry season is probably the easiest season to drive because there are a lot fewer natural disasters.
 Dirt roads are generally dry and there are fewer accidents.

-Dry season also means construction season, so there can be roads closed or down to just one lane.
+The dry season also means construction season, so there can be roads closed or down to just one lane.
 It’s a good idea to check this on Waze before you go.

 Many people will simply pull off the road and wait for the rain to subside if visibility is really low.
 Due to the humidity, you’ll need to run an air conditioner on the windshield to keep the window from fogging up.

-Paved roads and highways that serve as main arteries between large cities and within smaller towns are generally easy to drive along in all types of weather.
+Paved roads and highways that serve as main arteries between large cities and smaller towns are generally easy to drive along in all types of weather.